saakshi27/Altiq_Hospitality_Analysis/README.md

 # AtliQ_Hospitality_Analysis_PowerBI
-As part of the September, 2022 Codebaiscs resume challenge, I have built a dashboard in Power BI to analyze three months sales data of different AtliQ hotels across four different cities.
+As part of the September, 2022 Codebasics resume challenge, I have built a dashboard in Power BI to analyze three months sales data of different AtliQ hotels across four different cities.
 AtliQ Hospitality Analysis - PowerBI
 As part of the codebasics september month resume challenge, I have worked on this analysis project.